programs adaptive yoga

 Guide people living with physical limitations confidently and compassionately through a yoga experience that is both safe and satisfying.

 Be prepared to teach yoga in a variety of settings including independent and assisted-living facilities, nursing homes and hospitals.

 This training program is appropriate for yoga teachers, physical and occupational therapists, nurses, and physicians, and for those interested in deepening their own personal practice.

-Our Adaptive Yoga Teacher Training Programs will be held at Kripalu Center for Yoga & Health from July 21 - 26, 2019 and from December 15 - 20, 2019.
+Our Adaptive Yoga Teacher Training Programs will be held this year at Kripalu Center for Yoga & Health from July 21 - 26, 2019 and from December 15 - 20, 2019.